 NSW Local Government Skills Strategy

-The NSW Local Government Skills Strategy will provide NSW councils with an expanded skilled workforce by offering the training required to work effectively in the contemporary local government environment.
+The NSW Local Government Skills Strategy will help NSW councils develop an expanded skilled workforce by offering the training required to work effectively in the contemporary local government environment.

-It will enhance regional training and employment opportunities by boosting apprentice and trainee numbers and offering a pre-employment program, as well as build the capacity of existing employees.
+It aims to enhance training and employment opportunities in NSW councils by boosting apprentice and trainee numbers and offering a pre-employment program, as well as build the capacity of existing employees.

-- A strategy to increase the employment of apprentices and trainees with NSW councils, including an increase in school-based traineeships.
-This will include professional development for councils on how to manage apprentices and trainees in order to support the completion of apprenticeships and traineeships.
+- A strategy to increase the employment of apprentices and trainees with NSW councils, including an increase in school-based apprenticeships and traineeships.
+This includes professional development for councils on how to manage apprentices and trainees in order to boost completion rates.

-- A pre-employment strategy which will provide employment and training opportunities for prospective council employees in regional NSW.
-This aspect will focus on young people (aged 17 – 24), unemployed older workers and others who are disadvantaged in the labour market.
-Local government work experience will be offered as part of the strategy.
+- A pre-employment strategy which provides employment and training opportunities for prospective council employees in regional NSW.
+This aspect focuses on young people (aged 17 – 24), unemployed older workers and others who are disadvantaged in the labour market.
+Local government work experience is offered as part of the strategy.

 - A strategy to upskill existing council employees through increased access to and participation in VET.
-Training will consist of part and full qualifications under Smart and Skilled.
+The training on offer consists of part and full qualifications under Smart and Skilled.

-The strategy will ultimately be expanded to include all NSW councils and will run until 30 June 2019.
+The strategy was successfully piloted in late 2017 and now covers all NSW councils.
+It will run until 30 June 2019.

 For further information please contact the Office of Local Government Principal Project Officer LGSS, Jaleen Caples on 0472 817 148.